These Tips Will Help You Pass Your CompTIA Exam

 1. Avoid “Brain Dumps”

-3. Have in mind the objectives
+2. Have in mind the objectives

 Having the test objectives in mind does more than just prepare you for the layout of the test.
 It works like a roadmap that enables you to know how fast or slowly you’re moving through the material.